- Role of the Executive Director of Student Affairs

 Occasionally, the TRC will be closed to general student usage due to computer testing sessions, primarily at the end of semesters.
 Efforts are made to notify students in advance when these testing sessions are needed.
 The TRC director and helpdesk staff are available to answer questions and assist student and faculty with the use of resources.

 The Student Nurses Association (SNA) at USC is open for membership to any undergraduate nursing student.
-For more information: vist here.
+For more information: visit here.

 Chi Eta Phi Sorority, Inc. is a service sorority dedicated to helping our community and building last relationship.
 It is open to registered nurses and nursing students.
 For more information: visit here